Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

 What can live with a rainbow shark?
 Are rainbow sharks aggressive?

-We have sympathy with any kind of fish which stumbles upon the territory of a Rainbow Shark!
+We have sympathy with any kind of fish that stumbles upon the territory of a Rainbow Shark!
 They chase the intruders away and can be extremely aggressive.
-Because of their aggression, you require to be careful while choosing the freshwater sharks for the tank as tank mates.
+Because of their aggression, you need to be careful while choosing the freshwater sharks for the tank as tank mates.

 As a normal rule, they are not aggressive towards species that don’t seem like Rainbow Sharks.
 As they dwell at the bottom of the aquarium, try to avoid other bottom-dwelling fish species such as catfish and cichlids.
 Also, you have to avoid any similar-looking fish, i.e., any other semi-aggressive freshwater fish like Purple Glofish, Tetra Glofish, Bala Sharks, and Red Tail Sharks.